AngelBiskupovic/FML_Competition2020/README.md

 * DBTMR: The top-move rate of Black.
 * DWTMR: The top-move rate of White.
 * The two outputs are EBWR at time _t_ and DBWR at time _t_+1.
-* EBWR: The win rate of Black predicted by EFL OpenGo AI bot at time _t_.
+* EBWR: The win rate of Black predicted by ELF OpenGo AI bot at time _t_.
 (The first letter of each abbreviation represents "E"LF.)

 The names of inputs and outputs in **[C2020_TrainData.csv](Comp2020Data/C2020_TrainData.csv)** and **[C2020_TestData.csv](Comp2020Data/C2020_TestData.csv)** are DBSN(_t_-1), DWSN(_t_-1), DBWR(_t_-1), DWWR(_t_-1), DBTMR(_t_-1), DWTMR(_t_-1), DBSN(_t_), DWSN(_t_), DBWR(_t_), DWWR(_t_), DBTMR(_t_), DWTMR(_t_), EBWR(_t_), and DBWR(_t_+1).